richardsrandall/pyopticon/docs/tutorial_4.rst

 .. image:: img/live_plot_1.png
     :alt: A screenshot of a live plotter in operation

-Of course, you can make more complex live plotters with multiple lines, multiple subplots, etc.
+Of course, you can make more complex live plotters with multiple lines, multiple subplots, etc. You could also make a live plotter using the socket connection function that doesn't require a logfile, but rather reads live values directly from the dashboard.